darkyzhou/electron-loong64/README.md

 ./scripts/sync.sh
 ```

-4. Launch a `ghcr.io/darkyzhou/electron-builder:deepin-25-llvm-20-rustc-188` container.
+4. Launch a container with the corresponding builder image listed above.
 All subsequent steps should be executed inside this container.

 5. Run following scripts in sequence.

 ```bash